realm/unity-examples/tutorials/persistance-comparison-series/File/file.md

 The first thing we need to add is a counter for the clicks on the capsule (1).
 Add a `[SerilizeField]` here so that you can observe it while clicking on the capsule in the Unity editor.

-Whenever the game starts (2) we want to read the current hit count from the persistence and initialize `hitCount` accordingly (3).
+Whenever the game starts (2), we want to read the current hit count from the persistence and initialize `hitCount` accordingly (3).
 This is done in the `Start()` method that is called whenever a scene is loaded for each game object this script is attached to.

-The second part to this is saving changes which we want to do whenever we register a mouse click.
+The second part to this is saving changes, which we want to do whenever we register a mouse click.
 The Unity message for this is `OnMouseDown()` (4).
 This method gets called every time the `GameObject` that this script is attached to is clicked (with a left mouse click).
-In this case we increment the `hitCount` (5) which will eventually be saved by the various options shown in this tutorials series.
+In this case, we increment the `hitCount` (5) which will eventually be saved by the various options shown in this tutorials series.

 ## File

-(see `FileExampleSimple.cs` in the repository for the finished version)
+(See `FileExampleSimple.cs` in the repository for the finished version.)

 One of the ways the .NET framework offers us to save data is using the [`File` class](https://docs.microsoft.com/en-us/dotnet/api/system.io.file?view=net-5.0):

 > Provides static methods for the creation, copying, deletion, moving, and opening of a single file, and aids in the creation of FileStream objects.

-Besides that the `File` class is also used to manipulate the file itself, reading and writing data.
-On top of that if offers ways to read meta data of a file like time of creation.
+Besides that, the `File` class is also used to manipulate the file itself, reading and writing data.
+On top of that, it offers ways to read meta data of a file, like time of creation.

-When working with a file you can also make use of several options to change `FileMode` or `FileAccess.`
+When working with a file, you can also make use of several options to change `FileMode` or `FileAccess.`

 The `FileStream` mentioned in the documentation is another approach to work with those files, providing additional options.
-In this tutorial we will just use the plain `File` class.
+In this tutorial, we will just use the plain `File` class.

 Let's have a look at what we have to change in the example presented in the previous section to save the data using `File`: